Waterfowl General Regulations

 To qualify for blinds for mobility impaired hunters, you must be registered for one of the following: 1) a state DMV issued disabled license plate or disabled veteran license plate.
 2) a permanent parking placard identification card or 3) a mobility impaired motor vehicle hunting license.
 Hunters must show proof of registration information at the Visitor's Center either at the time of reservation or when picking up the blind permit.

-The Refuge Complex currently offers two (2) mobility impaired blinds; one (1) field blind on the Tule Lake Refuge and one (1) marsh blind on the Lower Klamath Refuge.
-These blinds are available by reservation only and may be reserved for no more than 2 days at a time.
+The Refuge Complex currently offers one (1) field blind on the Tule Lake Refuge.
+It is available by reservation only and may be reserved for no more than 2 days at a time.
 These reservations may be extended an additional 2 days on the second day provided the blind is available.
 Hunters with reservations must check in the day prior to the hunt to receive their blind permit.
 Reservations and additional information may be obtained by calling the Refuge Visitor's Center at (530)667-2231.

 Additional mobility impaired hunting opportunities for this area are offered at Modoc National Wildlife Refuge in Alturas, CA; Miller Island Wildlife Area near Klamath Falls, Oregon; and Shasta Valley Wildlife Area in Yreka, CA.